-This is a surgery demonstrating the placement of a Baerveldt glaucoma implant in an 80 year old female with primary open angle glaucoma in order to decrease intraocular pressure and prevent the advancement of her disease.
+This is a surgery demonstrating the placement of a Baerveldt glaucoma implant in an 80-year-old female with primary open angle glaucoma.
+The tube was covered with corneal tissue.

 Surgery location: on-board the Orbis Flying Eye Hospital in Can Tho, Vietnam.